Bosch-0/Project-Muggle/README.md

 ## Goals

-The primary overarching goal is to bridge the gap between the Bitcoin Core community and the Bitcoin Design community.
+The primary overarching goal is to bridge the gap between the Bitcoin Core community and the Bitcoin Design community by establishing solid foundations that developers and designers can build on top of.

 ### General goals: